PicoCreator/smol-dev-js/spec/prompt/part/getMainDevSystemPrompt.js.md

-# `getMainDevSystemPrompt.js`
+# getMainDevSystemPrompt.js

-This module exports a function that generates the main developer system prompt for the CLI.
+This module exports a function that returns the main developer system prompt.

 ## Function Signature